waldur/waldur-docs/docs/admin-guide/mastermind-configuration/features.md

 Conceal "Change request" from a selection of issue types for non-staff/non-support users.

-## support.customers_list

-Render list of organizations in support workspace.

 ## support.customers_requests

 Render list of organization creation requests in support workspace.